 When you've had your fill of sightseeing on foot, set out for more exploration via a boat ride with Waterbug Tours ($18).
 Departing up to eight times per day from Front Street, the 45- to 60-minute tour sails along Beaufort, Taylor's Creek, and the Rachel Carson Reserve.
 Along the way, keep an eye out for the 30 wild horses at the reserve, dolphins, and dreamy waterfront homes.
 The company also offers a sunset cruise ($22) that embarks 60 minutes prior to the golden hour.

 Take a deep dive into marine life with a trip to North Carolina Aquarium at Pine Knoll Shores (from $10.95).
-Home to 4,000-plus creatures -- like seahorses, river otters, sea turtles, stingrays, and plenty of other local underwater inhabitants -- the aquarium has 50 exhibits, including the state's largest: the massive, 300,000-gallon Living Shipwreck, filled with sharks and hundreds of fish.
+Home to 4,000-plus creatures – like seahorses, river otters, sea turtles, stingrays, and plenty of other local underwater inhabitants – the aquarium has 50 exhibits, including the state's largest manmade ocean habitat: the massive, 306,000-gallon Living Shipwreck, filled with sharks and hundreds of fish.
 Before your visit, be sure to check out the aquarium's calendar of free programs, which includes interacting with live divers, feeding demonstrations, and watching otter enrichment sessions.
-For something more in-depth, take the At a Glance Behind the Scenes Tour ($12) for a peek at the Living Shipwreck from overhead, food prep stations, and animal holding areas.
+For something more in depth, consider an add-on experience (from $15) in which guests feed breakfast to the stingrays, visit sea turtle quarantine areas, and take a peek behind the animal food prep areas.

 Up and down the Crystal Coast you'll come across lots of fresh seafood.
 But there's more to the region's dining scene than that.
-For a good dose of comfort cuisine, snag a table at Atlantic Beach's Amos Mosquito's, which serves fried pickles ($6.95), homemade potato chips and blue cheese ($8.50), meatloaf with green beans and mashed potatoes, and our favorite, fried pork chops with tasso gravy ($16.95).
+For a good dose of comfort cuisine, snag a table at Atlantic Beach's Amos Mosquito's, which serves fried pickles ($6.95), homemade potato chips and blue cheese ($8.50), meatloaf with green beans and mashed potatoes, and our favorite, fried pork chops with tasso gravy ($20.95).
 Stop in on a Thursday, when restaurant offers sushi (from $4) and karaoke.
 We also love Beaufort Grocery Co. for its hot gorgonzola and spinach dip ($11.99) and crab cakes with provolone and remoulade sauce on a croissant ($13.99).
-La Perla is hidden away in Morehead City and brings together Latin and Southern flavors for a menu that changes seasonally.
-Its current menu lists paella ($27), Peruvian chicken wings ($8), and fried Cornish hen ($24).